the-best-developer/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    A: Sessions are used to store temporary information about the user including preferences, pages visited, and settings.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    A: bcrypt is used to salt and hash our passwords so they are not in plain text.

 - [ ] What does bcrypt do to slow down attackers?
+    A: Salting and hashing passwords prevents hackers from gaining access to the real password, which are often used across multiple websites

 - [ ] What are the three parts of the JSON Web Token?
+    A: The header: an object containing information about the token type and encoding used.
+The payload: an object containing information about the user that is relevent but not private.
+The signature: a hash generated from the header and the payload using a "secret" only the server knows.

 ## Minimum Viable Product